 If you are invited to an afternoon tea, believe me, the last thing you would want to do would be to mistake it for a high tea.
 I say this because they are two different terms with different foods to be served and what is expected of you with regard to etiquette.

-Afternoon tea also referred to as “low tea”, is typically served in the mid-afternoon.
-Foods typically served in an afternoon tea includes:
+Afternoon tea also referred to as “low tea”, is typically served in the mid-afternoon around low tables.

-- Scones with clotted cream and fresh preserves
+- Scones with clotted cream, butter, and fresh preserves

 - Fresh cut fruit

-At a more formal afternoon tea, you might find:
+At a more formal afternoon tea, you might find a variety of finger sandwiches and savory bites usually served on white bread:

 - Ham and tomato with butter sandwich